Price Clouds Everything

 - Assess the low-cost vendor's stability.
 One way to do this is to consider their financial health, if possible.

 - If the company is publicly traded, have they ever shown a profit?
-Do their financial statements look like a stable, successful company?
-Now, if the vendor provides their software as a service (SAAS) there are (arguably) some other considerations when evaluating performance.
+Do their financial statements look like those of a stable, successful company?
+If the vendor provides their software as a service (SAAS), there may be other considerations for evaluating performance.
 You can find some interesting articles on SAAS performance here and here.

-- If the company is not publicly traded it can be hard to do this analysis, and you may need to rely on 1 through 6 above more heavily.
+- If the company is not publicly traded, it can be hard to perform this analysis, and you may need to rely more heavily on steps 1–6 above.

-Many of the steps outlined above are a great idea even when there is not a major pricing disparity.
-They become absolutely essential when it seems like there is a great deal to be had, and you want to avoid the cheap solution trap.
+It's a good idea to follow these steps even when there is no major pricing disparity.
+They become absolutely essential when you're presented with what seems like a sweetheart deal, and you want to avoid the cheap solution trap.